English language: Word origins

-English loanwords and calques in other languages
+English loans in other languages

 English has had a strong influence on the vocabulary of other languages.
 The influence of English comes from such factors as opinion leaders in other countries knowing the English language, the role of English as a world lingua franca, and the large number of books and films that are translated from English into other languages.
 That pervasive use of English leads to a conclusion in many places that English is an especially suitable language for expressing new ideas or describing new technologies.
 Among varieties of English, it is especially American English that influences other languages.
 Some languages, such as Chinese, write words borrowed from English mostly as calques, while others, such as Japanese, readily take in English loanwords written in sound-indicating script.
 Dubbed films and television programmes are an especially fruitful source of English influence on languages in Europe.

-Writing system
+Orthography

-Since the ninth century, English has been written in a Latin alphabet (also called Roman alphabet).
-Earlier Old English texts in Anglo-Saxon runes are only short inscriptions.
-The great majority of literary works in Old English that survive to today are written in the Roman alphabet.
-The modern English alphabet contains 26 letters of the Latin script: a, b, c, d, e, f, g, h, i, j, k, l, m, n, o, p, q, r, s, t, u, v, w, x, y, z (which also have capital forms: A, B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, T, U, V, W, X, Y, Z).
+Since the 9th century, English has been written using the English alphabet, which uses the Latin script.
+Anglo-Saxon runes were previously used to write Old English, but only in short inscriptions; the overwhelming majority of attested writings in Old English are in the Old English Latin alphabet.

-The spelling system, or orthography, of English is multi-layered and complex, with elements of French, Latin, and Greek spelling on top of the native Germanic system.
+English orthography is multi-layered and complex, with elements of French, Latin, and Greek spelling on top of the native Germanic system.
 Further complications have arisen through sound changes with which the orthography has not kept pace.
 Compared to European languages for which official organisations have promoted spelling reforms, English has spelling that is a less consistent indicator of pronunciation, and standard spellings of words that are more difficult to guess from knowing how a word is pronounced.
 There are also systematic spelling differences between British and American English.
 These situations have prompted proposals for spelling reform in English.